cpt-max/Docs/Migrating shaders to ShaderConductor.md

 # Migrating Shaders from MojoShader to ShaderConductor

 This only applies to OpenGL platforms.<br>
-You don't neccessarily have to migrate existing shaders, as MojoShader is still included.
+You don't necessarily have to migrate existing shaders, as MojoShader is still included.
 If all shaders in a file are shader model 2 or 3 MojoShader will automatically be used for shader compilation.
 This should ensure full backwards compatibility for existing projects.
 You can mix MojoShader and ShaderConductor shaders in the same project, only ShaderConductor can handle shader model 4 or 5 though.
 <br>